|Approval Date||20 Jun 2018|

 |DAC Sector Code||14010|

-The present intervention is related to the Strategic Towns Water Supply and Sanitation Project (STWSSP).
-It aims to support the Government of Uganda’s efforts to achieve sustainable provision of safe water and hygienic sanitation for the urban population by the year 2030.
-The STWSSP will also contribute to improved health and productivity of the population in the targeted towns across the country.
 The project is expected to improve the quality of service and the supply of water and sanitation facilities to towns, including women and children who bear most of the cost of water scarcity.
-In addition, it will also improve management and functioning of water supply and sanitation systems.
+It will also improve management and functioning of water supply and sanitation systems.
 This will be achieved by investing in water supply and sanitation infrastructure in ten district headquarter towns across the country.
-The STWSSP has three components, namely: (i) urban water supply, (ii) improved urban sanitation and environmental management, and (iii) sector program support.

 African Development Fund